 \subsection{Symmetries induced by algebra automorphisms}

-Note that an $E_2$ condensable algebra $A$ in braided fusion category $\CC$ may have a non-trivial algebra automorphism.
+Note that an $E_2$ condensable algebra $A$ in a braided fusion category $\CC$ may have non-trivial algebra automorphisms.
 In this subsection, we show a non-trivial algebra automorphism $\varphi$ leads to a braided autoequivalence $\phi$ in $\CC_A^{loc}$.

 Now suppose $A$ admits a non-trivial algebra automorphism, say $\varphi:A\to A$, which satisfies

 For a right $A$-module $(M,r_M)$, by pre-composing the right $A$-module action $r_M$ with this algebra automorphism $\varphi$, we obtain a new morphism from $M\ot A$ to $M$: $M\ot A \xrightarrow{\id_M\ot\varphi} M\ot A\xrightarrow{r_M} M$. \begin{prop} $(M,r_M\circ(\id_M\ot \varphi))$ is also a right $A$-module. \end{prop} \begin{proof} Consider the following diagram,